palogama/booking-app/README.txt

 - Practitioners assigned randomly for a given site.
 - Navigation stack reset on booking confirmation or cancellation for logical flow.
 - No Nx workspace used to move faster; would be considered for larger, multi-app projects.
+- I used React Native UI components instead of creating new ones from scratch to simplify the process.

 ---